How much does Disability Pay?

 If an individual is approved to receive disability benefits, how much they will receive in disability pay will depend on several factors.
 The first and primary consideration is which program the person has been approved to receive disability benefits in.

-SSI is quite different from SSD (see Who is eligible for SSI?).
+SSI is quite different from SSD.
 SSI is basically set up to provide retirement or disability benefits to:

 B) Individual who were once insured for SSD but have lost their insured status because they have not worked for a long time (one example would be where an individual returned to school for a number of years),

 C) Individuals who are insured to receive SSD benefits but would only receive a fairly small monthly check; in this last instance, a person might actually receive what is known as a concurrent benefit, meaning they would receive benefits in both programs.

 For more on this topic: Who is eligible for SSI?

 SSI is basically a need based program and because it is the amount a person may receive is pre-defined.
 For 2019, the maximum amount that a person may receive for SSI disability is $771 per month.
 Keep in mind, however, that the SSI amount a person receives may be reduced if the individual has earned income.
 It may also be reduced due to family income.

 For instance, if a minor-age child receives SSI, the check may be reduced if one or both of the parents have income.
 Likewise, the SSI benefits of an adult may be reduced if he or she is married and the spouse has income.

 Of additional interest: How long can you receive SSI or Social Security Disability benefits?

 About the Author: Tim Moore is a former Social Security Disability Examiner in North Carolina, has been interviewed by the NY Times and the LA Times on the disability system, and is an Accredited Disability Representative (ADR) in North Carolina.
 For assistance on a disability application or Appeal in NC, click here.